Where did it go wrong for Marsch at Leeds?

 Marsch, a likeable, well-travelled and educated man whose elaborate management speak could sometimes confuse supporters, who were increasingly failing to see theory in practice.

-Like Bielsa he did have to cope with significant injuries to experienced players - Stuart Dallas, Patrick Bamford and Adam Forshaw in particular - and the inability to purchase an experienced left-back to compete with Junior Firpo, who struggled for form and fitness, seemed short-sighted on the club's behalf.
+Like Bielsa he did have to cope with significant injuries to experienced players - Stuart Dallas, Patrick Bamford and Adam Forshaw in particular - and the inability to purchase an experienced left-back to compete with Junior Firpo, who struggled for form and fitness, seemed short-sighted on the club's part.

 There were glimpses of what might have been with a stunning 3-0 win over Chelsea in August.
 But only two more league wins were to follow, including a late winner at Liverpool in October on a night which many thought would be his last in charge after the crowd had turned on him and the board following awful performances and results against Leicester City and at home to Fulham.